 - Backed by Steiner’s Heritage Warranty

-Our Verdict on the HX Binocular
+Our Verdict On The Steiner HX Binocular

-To glass it up, the Steiner HX 8X42 binos have everything you want in one unit.
+To glass it up, the Steiner HX 8×42 binos have everything you want in one unit.
 The glass and coatings couldn’t be better.
-However, the HX bino isn’t tripod adaptable, which means you’ll have to use this device free-hand with a whopping 28 ounces on the wrists.
+However, the HX binocular isn’t tripod adaptable, which means you’ll have to use this device free-hand with a whopping 28 ounces on the wrists.
 If you’re birding for extended periods of time, this isn’t for you.
 However, if you’ve got a steady hand, and you’re scanning, spotting, and glassing for target location and details, the HX will get you stunning clarity in just moments.

-The Nikon PROSTAFF 3S 8×42 (which we reviewed here) is tripod adaptable, and it’s much cheaper.
+The Nikon PROSTAFF 3S 8×42 which we reviewed here is tripod adaptable, and it’s much cheaper.
 Granted, it doesn’t have that German glass or the extra, luxury coatings that the HX has, but you’ll have the ability to mount this thing for those windy days and when you’ve had one too many cups of coffee.

 This Steiner may be priced way out of your budget range, but how do you put a value on world-class glass?
 Despite the price, it also happens to be one of our favorite Steiners in the line-up.
 It could be yours too – hint-hint, nudge-nudge, wink-wink!